-This list covers variations of a certain kind of tile based games called Scramble Squares (in German: “Legespiel”) in which square cards must be placed to form a larger square so that the images of all cards fit together at the edges.
+This list covers variations of a certain kind of tile based game called Scramble Squares (in German: “Legespiel”) in which square cards must be placed to form a larger square so that the images of all cards fit together at the edges.
 It shows the number of solutions and what they look like exactly.
 All solutions were calculated with the software Legespiel-Solver.
 The results also make it possible to estimate how difficult the respective Scramble Squares puzzle really is.

 About the Content